alistaircol/ac-website/content/articles/publish-database-container-with-structure-and-data-for-ci.md

 * `testing_fixtures` is pretty much a read-only holding area, the frameworks testing runner will use this as a reference for structure and data for each test case
 * `use testing_fixtures;` since the dump script doesn't have any awareness of that

+I found this [answer](https://serverfault.com/a/915845/530593) helpful for loading the `crm.sql` into the image.

 ### Building the image

+Don't do this.

 ```bash
 docker build -f DockerfileDbCi -t alistaircol/db-ci .